beatass/Wine-analysis/README.md

 #### For white wine

 The box plots analysis showed many outliers for a quite few variables.
-To remove them the **Tukey's method** has been used.
+To remove them  I have used the **Tukey's method**.
 This way an outlier is calculated as **1.5 times interquartile range (IQR)**.
 To get more insights I have also plotted a heat map of co-correlations between features (after outliers extraction) and I have explored them in more details.
 To better visualize relationships of discrete values I have used a bar plots while to visualize a continuous ones I have used a scatter plots.

 I have apllied ML models to make a predictions of wine quality and my analysis showed that **the best prediction** is given by **Random Forest model** with the accuracy score equal to **86 %** while the **poorest one** is given by **Naive Bayes model** with the accuracy score equal to **66 %**.
 I have also used a **GridSearch** to find **the best hyperparameters of Random Forest model** and to check if that result can be improved.
 By virtue the **GridSearch method I did not manage to improve the result** since I got a slightly worse one, with the accuracy score equal to **83%**.